Tips for Receiving a Package in Sweden

 PostNord, for example, leaves you a paper note in your mailbox telling you where you can pick up your package.
 Some couriers might send you a text or email with this information, while others give you the option of choosing a pickup location if you know you will not be home when they plan on delivering.
 For example, if you receive a delivery from UPS, UPSInfoNotice might give you the option of choosing a different delivery day or having your package shipped to a UPS Access Point where you can pick it up instead.

-Contact the Front Desk or email email@example.com for more information about having your package sent to DIS.
+Contact the Student Hub or email email@example.com for more information about having your package sent to DIS.